xraisen/CSV-Tools/README.md

 5. Push to branch (`git push origin feature/your-feature`)
 6. Open a Pull Request

-For major changes, open an issue first.
+For major changes, please open an issue first.

 ---

 ## 📜 License

 Distributed under the **MIT License**.
 See `LICENSE` for details.

 ---